Sindh: Partition (1947)

 In 1947, violence did not constitute a major part of the Sindhi partition experience, unlike in Punjab.
 There were very few incidents of violence on Sindh, in part due to the Sufi-influenced culture of religious tolerance and in part that Sindh was not divided and was instead made part of Pakistan in its entirety.
 Sindhi Hindus who left generally did so out of a fear of persecution, rather than persecution itself, because of the arrival of Muslim refugees from India.
 Sindhi Hindus differentiated between the local Sindhi Muslims and the migrant Muslims from India.
 A large number of Sindhi Hindus travelled to India by sea, to the ports of Bombay, Porbandar, Veraval and Okha.

+Post independence

+In the early years, Karachi acted as the capital of Pakistan with the provincial capital being relocated to Hyderabad.
+In 1955, all provinces, including Sindh, were abolished and merged to form West Pakistan as a counterweight to the demographically superior East Pakistan.
+This produced grievances in the other regions and finally, in 1970, old provinces were re-established.
+In 1960, capital was transferred to the newly built Islamabad with Karachi being returned to the province in 1970.
+In the 1970 elections, Z. A. Bhutto won in Sindh and Punjab, later serving as prime minister of the country from 1973 to 1977.
+His Pakistan People's Party (PPP) has continued to heavily dominate the politics of Sindh since 1970s.
+The import of the so-called Kalashnikov culture following the Soviet invasion of Afghanistan in 1979 and the influx of Afghan refugees deepened the already felt ethnic tensions in Sindh.
+The rise of MQM militancy gripped Karachi in the 1990s and 2000s and caused severe human and economic loss to the city.
+Since 2008, PPP has led the provincial government.